MALVERN AUTUMN SHOW

 VINTAGE MACHINERY

-There will be lots of interesting vintage machinery on display including garden machinery from pre-1940’s, classic caravans as well as cars, tractors and bikes.
+There will be lots of interesting vintage machinery on display including garden machinery from pre-1940’s, classic caravans as well as cars, tractors, bikes and commercial vehicles.

 VINTAGE DANCE TENT